Optimal dividend payout with path-dependent drawdown constraint

 \section{Introduction}

-There is no denial the fact that dividend payout policy plays a fundament role in every company's operation of risk management.
-The policy of dividend payout will not only influence the actability of a company to its shareholders but also crucially affect the financial health when preparing for future adverse events.
-Dated back to De Finetti \cite{de1957impostazione} and Gerber \cite{gerber1969entscheidungskriterien}, the way to optimally payout dividends from a dynamic surplus process receives considerable investigation and remains its popularity in the areas of actuarial science and financial mathematics.
-The formulation of the optimal dividend payout problem considers the surplus process as the free capital to invest in an insurance portfolio and the insurer decides the optimal policy to maximize the expected totalization of future discounted dividend payouts before ruin time (i.e. the surplus process goes null or negative).
-It essentially reveals the fundamental balance between a good dividend compensation to the shareholders and a carefully managed surplus process to secure the position so as to avoid or delay future bankruptcy (ruin).
-There are miscellaneous variants in the literature on this problem concerning different modeling of the underlying surplus process (e.g., compound Poisson model in Gerber and Shiu \cite{gerber2006optimal}, Albrecher et al. \cite{albrecher2020optimal}; Brownian motion model in Asmussen and Taksar \cite{asmussen1997controlled}, Gerber and Shiu \cite{gerber2004optimal}, Azcue and Muler \cite{azcue2005optimal}; jump-diffusion model in Delhaj \cite{belhaj2010optimal}; stochastic profitability model in Reppen, Rochet and Soner \cite{reppen2020optimal}) and various types of constraint on the dividend policy (e.g. Keppo, Reppen and Soner \cite{KRS21} considered capital injections; one could refer to Avanzi \cite{avanzi2009strategies} for an overview).
+There is no denying the fact that dividend payout policy plays a fundamental role in every company's risk management operations.
+This policy not only affects a company's appeal to its shareholders but also critically impacts its financial stability in preparing for potential adverse events.
+Dating back to \citeauth{de1957impostazione} and \citeauth{gerber1969entscheidungskriterien}, the optimal distribution of dividends from a dynamic surplus process has attracted considerable attention and continues to be a prominent topic in actuarial science and financial mathematics.
+At its core, the optimal dividend payout problem views the surplus process as available capital for investment in an insurance portfolio, where the insurer seeks the best strategy to maximize the expected total of discounted future dividends before ruin—that is, when the surplus reaches zero or negative.
+This framework highlights the essential trade-off between providing attractive returns to shareholders and maintaining sufficient reserves to prevent or postpone bankruptcy.